A SUMMARY FOR PARENTS

 Pupil Premium funding is money which comes from the government depending on how many children in school are eligible for free school meals or are ‘looked after’.
-In 2016-2017 Queens Road Academy received a total of £100,320 pupil premium funding.
+In 2020-2021 Queens Road Academy was allocated a total of £104206 pupil premium funding.

 This extra funding is aimed at improving life chances for children from less advantaged backgrounds including raising their levels in reading, writing and maths.

-The governing body asks the head teacher every term what the money has been spent on and what difference it has made, in addition to reviewing the progress of these pupils each term.
+The governing body asks the head teacher annually what the money has been spent on and what difference it has made, in addition to reviewing the progress of these pupils each term.

 “The pupil premium funding is used effectively to provide additional, well-thought-out activities that support disadvantaged pupils successfully in their work and are helping to close the gaps between their attainment and that of other pupils nationally.”
 OFSTED April 2015